Life After Divorce: Support For Those Learning How to Start Over After A Divorce

 How long does it take to feel normal after divorce?

 Unfortunately, there is no straight answer about how long your divorce recovery will take as everyone who experiences divorce copes differently from others.
-Recovering from a divorce can also be dependent on various factors, including the following:
+Recovering from a divorce can also be dependent on various factors.

 - How long have you been married